kensuke-kamata/graph/README.md

-# Rondo Graph Library (`rondo::graph`)
+# `rondo::graph`

-The Rondo Graph Library (`rondo::graph`) is a header-only C++ library for creating and manipulating graphs.
+The Rondo Graph Library, `rondo::graph`, is a header-only C++ library for creating and manipulating graphs.
 It leverages modern C++17 features and the popular `nlohmann::json` library for JSON serialization and deserialization of graph structures.

 ## Installation